nibarAhmed/DevTools/prepatch_readme.txt

 - Updated to Hearthstone version 26.0.0.170824 (contributed by Endefx)
 - Added an option to change the speed of minion attacks with shift+f.
 You will need to experiment with the different values to determine the one that is most suitable for your hardware and network. (contributed by KeyWasFull)
-- Fixed an issue where pressing the escape key while in the sound options menu would erroniously open the game menu on top of it (contributed by Endefx)
+- Fixed an issue where pressing the escape key while in the sound options menu would erroneously open the game menu on top of it (contributed by Endefx)

 ### 2023-03-16

 - It is now possible to read the quests on the event tab (contributed by KeyWasFull)
-- Added a potential fix for the issue in Battlegrounds where the buddy button would not be read correctly in some cases (conttributed by Endefx)
+- Added a potential fix for the issue in Battlegrounds where the buddy button would not be read correctly in some cases (contributed by Endefx)
 - In battlegrounds, the minion type of buddies will now be read on the hero choice screen and the buddy button (contributed by Endefx)

 ### 2023-03-15 (2)